 In 2009, Bogaerts' Aruba South team participated in the Senior League World Series, squaring off against U.S. competition in Bangor, Maine.

-The Red Sox also landed Xander's twin brother, C/1B Jair, for $180,000.
+In 2009, after drafting Xander, the Red Sox also landed Xander's twin brother, C/1B Jair, for $180,000.
 Jair was the first one to impress Boston cross-checker Mike Lord.
 But as he was wrapping up his visit, he asked one final question to those around the workout.
 Was there anyone else on the island, he wondered, who he should see before heading back to the States?
 Yes.

 Xander Bogaerts, the twin brother of Jair, was consigned to his bed while completing his recovery from chicken pox.
 But everyone Lord talked to at the workout said the same thing: This was the guy to see.